krobbi/coldest-night/README.md

 NightScript source files may have a 'global' locale, meaning they do not need to be translated.
-If a complex script needs to display translatable text, (such as in a cutscene,) it can be given a global locale, but call external scripts containing dialog by using the `run <program key>` command.
+If a complex script needs to display translatable text, (such as in a cutscene,) it can be given a global locale, but call external scripts containing dialog by using the `call <program key>` command.
 The appropriate translation will be selected automatically.

 If more than one locale is available to the game, a language menu will appear